leifliddy/asahi-rocky-usb/README.md

-Creates a Fedora usb drive that will boot on Apple M1/M2 systems.
+Creates a Rock Linux usb drive that will boot on Apple M1/M2 systems.

 **Fedora package install:**

+This image was built on a Fedora system

 ```
 dnf install arch-install-scripts bubblewrap gdisk qemu-user-static pandoc rsync systemd-container
 ```